 I smiled and accepted the hug happily, thinking it was worth the risk of working on that car just for the hug.
 I drank my coffee in the store that morning as we talked.

 “Let me make you dinner,” she said, as she rang up a customer who bought a handful of scratch-off tickets.
 “That will be a hundred and twenty even,” she said to the old man.
 “Thanks!
 Good luck, Fred!”
-He shuffled out to a waiting cab.
+Fred shuffled out to a waiting uber.

 “Sure,” I said, “Let me know when you’re ready.”

-Weeks later, on Saturday after Christmas, but before New Year’s Eve, she came to my place and cooked spaghetti.
+Weeks later, the Saturday after Christmas, but before New Year’s Eve, she came to my place and cooked spaghetti.
 She brought meatballs and sauce too.
 I supplied the beer.